Revelation chapters 4-5. A throne is seen in heaven, the centre of all power in the universe. The question is, who is to receive that power on earth?

 |17||Sun||In the night they begin crossing the Red Sea.
 Around dawn the Egyptian army chasing them is drowned.||Jesus rises from the dead (before dawn).|

 Although he was, by destiny, Jerusalem’s king (Zech 9:9), he entered Jerusalem on a donkey, not in the manner of a military conqueror.
-He defeated man’s greatest enemy by surrendering his life (Col 2:15, Heb 2:14), knowing that he could trust his Father to raise him from the dead.
-The effect of his death was twofold: not only did he offer propitiation of God’s wrath toward sin, but, by the same act of obedience, he earned the right to rule the world and to judge the living and the dead.
-Having plundered Hades (Eph 4:9, I Pet 3:19), he ascended to the position of ultimate authority, the right hand of God, there to abide until the day when he would return in glory.
+He defeated man’s greatest enemy by surrendering his life (Col 2:15, Heb 2:14), knowing that he could trust his father even to raise him from the dead.
+The effect of his death was twofold: he offered propitiation of God’s wrath toward sin, and, by the same obedience, he earned the right both to rule the world and to judge every soul that has ever lived.
+Having plundered Hades (Eph 4:9, I Pet 3:19), he ascended to the position of ultimate authority, the right hand of God, to abide there until the day he would return.

-He bought the freedom of those held in captivity.
 “Now when these things begin to take place, straighten up and raise your heads, because your redemption is drawing near” (Luke 21:28).
 We have been bought for a price, redeemed from a slave-owner who has had to let us go.
-The word translated ‘purchase’ is agorazein, the regular word for buying in the market place (agora).
-We who were once slaves to sin are now slaves (or servants) to righteousness (Rom 6), destined as his servants to be the world’s kings.
+The word ‘purchase’ is agorazein, the regular term for buying in the market place (agora).
+We who were once slaves to sin are now slaves (‘servants’) to righteousness (Rom 6), destined as his slaves to be the world’s kings.

-God is holy.
-The Exodus of his people from a world of moral corruption is the central theme in Revelation.
-God’s wrath comes not simply because sin is the perennial condition of mankind, but because sin has run its course.
+The Exodus of his people from a world of corruption is the central theme in Revelation.
+God’s wrath comes not simply because sin is the perennial condition of mankind, but because sin has run its course (Gen 15:16, Matt 23:32).
 The world’s iniquity is complete.
-God brings plagues upon the land as a warning to repent and avert his displeasure, but the enemy persecutes his people all the more.
-Eventually, God – temporarily – takes them out of the world.
-On its remaining inhabitants he pours out his wrath.
-But there are still survivors.
-When his wrath is expended, he will return to Jerusalem with his people, redeemed and glorified, to reclaim the world.
+God brings plagues upon the land as a warning to repent and avert his displeasure.
+The enemy persecutes his people all the more.
+Eventually, God takes them temporarily out of the world, and on its remaining inhabitants pours out his wrath.
+But there will still be survivors.
+His wrath expended, he will return to Jerusalem with his people, redeemed and glorified, to reclaim the world.
 He will speak peace to the nations.
-‘His rule will be from sea to sea, and from the River’ – the Euphrates, approximately the border of the future land of Israel (Gen 15:18, Ezek 47:17) – ‘to the ends of the earth’ (Zech 9:10).
+‘His rule will be from sea to sea, and from the River’ – the Euphrates, the approximate border of the future land of Israel (Gen 15:18, Ezek 47:17) – ‘to the ends of the earth’ (Zech 9:10).

-Apart from the elders, the saints who have been redeemed are not seen in the vision, because the resur- rection is yet to come.
+Apart from the elders, the saints who have been redeemed are not seen in the vision, because the resurrection has not yet occurred.
 The elders are their representatives, keeping their place in advance of that day (Eph 2:6, II Tim 2:12).
-Their golden bowls of incense and golden crowns show that they too are priests and kings.
-They number twenty-four because they represent all the saints, Israel (Dan 7:22) and the Church.
+With their bowls of incense, they intercede for them.

-The innumerable multitude of angels evokes the ‘thousand thousands and ten thousand times ten thousands’ that Daniel saw in his vision of the throne of God (Dan 7:10).
-Like John, he saw other thrones, and then ‘one like a son of man’, who was presented before the Almighty and given ‘dominion and glory and a kingdom’, much as the Lamb now goes and takes the scroll.
-Like the prophecies of Ezekiel and Isaiah, those of Daniel are important for understanding John’s visions.
+The innumerable multitude of angels evokes the chariots and ‘thousands of thousands’ that David saw on the mountain of God (Ps 68:17) and the ‘thousand thousands and ten thousand times ten thousands’ that Daniel saw in his vision of the throne of God (Dan 7:10).
+Suddenly they are heard, if not seen.
+Daniel, like John, saw other thrones, and then ‘one like a son of man’, who was presented before the Almighty and given ‘dominion and glory and a kingdom’, just as the Lamb now goes and takes the scroll.